lawrlee/node-python-okta/README.md

 # Okta Setup

+If you do not have an Okta account, you can sign up for a Developer's account (https://developer.okta.com/signup/).

 You will need to create an Okta Web application.
 Set the `Login redirect URIs` and `Initiate login URI` to

     http://localhost:3000/implicit/callback